johyexson/Churn_Analysis/README.md

 - Sql(PostgreSQL)
 - Tableau
 # Methods
-- Cleaned a d transformed data in order to extract insights
+- Cleaned and transformed data in order to extract insights
+- Modelled the data in order to identify pattern and trends